16 inch rims or 15 inch rims

 Thursday, May 19, 2005 at 20:31

-Working in the insurance industry in Queensland
+Working in the insurance

 , the answer from my underwriters is that as long as the replacement tyre doesn't exceed the original diametre in height it is legal.
 If your tyre is wider and protrudes from the guards you must place wider flares over the wheel arches to cover the tyres.
 You would only need a modification plate if fitting larger diametre tryes than standard.